 It isn’t clear why Christopher Goodhand, who died by 1857, set out to emancipate his slaves gradually according to his will.
 They were a considerable part of the wealth of his estate.
 The probate inventory appraised the enslaved at over $6000.
 Perhaps the Goodhand family

-Christopher Goodhand’s executors – wife Susan Pope Goodhand b.1812 nee Sturgis, son Hiram Goodhand, and Col. Lemuel Roberts (a neighbor, friend, and co-delegate to several State and Congressional conventions with Goodhand) followed the will’s instruction, as they did split up the enslaved.
+Christopher Goodhand’s executors – wife Susan Pope Goodhand b.1812 nee Sturgis, son Hiram Goodhand, and Col. Lemuel Roberts (a neighbor, farmer, friend, slaveholder, and co-delegate to several State and Congressional conventions) followed the will’s instruction, as they did split up the enslaved.
 Levi was given to Samuel Goodhand (son of Christopher Goodhand) to “serve 15 years.”
 Emory Jr. was to serve Susan for 11 years before being emancipated.

-Susan Goodhand, widowed, eventually emancipated Levi Chase during the Civil War –but for a fee.
+Susan Goodhand, widowed, eventually emancipated Levi Chase, my 3rd great-uncle during the Civil War –but for a fee.

 Goodhand took advantage of an offer from the War Department and offered Levi Chase to the US Army for a bounty and filed manumission for Levi in September 1864.